- Home

 - Picture I.D. (driver’s license/identification card/school I.D.)

-- Proof of Residency (current water bill or FPL bill)
+- Proof of Residency within the City of North Miami (current water bill or FPL bill)

 - Proof of Household Income (for all household members who are 18 and older)

-- If no income, parents must submit a notarized affidavit certifying zero income
+- If no income, parents and all adults over 18 must submit a notarized affidavit certifying zero income

 A brief summary of available positions are included with the application packet.
 It is important to complete all areas of the pre-employment application and attach all necessary supporting documents.
 Failure to do so may result in you being disqualified from the process.
 Once all applications have been received and screened, they will be sent to the various City departments for each department to arrange an interview with prospective interns.